xericguzman/p9/README.md

 1. Run without errors
 1. Built in Python, use a SQL database with PeeWee models
+1. Must have a working seed script for the database (creating database and tables), this can be done either using PeeWee or a `.sql` file
 1. Include a README written in well formatted Markdown (_hint: look up a README template_)
 1. Shows a good commit history with frequent commits.
 We're looking for lots of